brucou/slim/README.md

  - A history pseudo-state is a node whose label is `H` (shallow history) or `H*` (deep history) with this same capitalization
  - A compound node is a node which is created in the yEd interface by using the group functionality (*Grouping > Group* or *Ctrl-Alt-G* in version 3.19).

-- `slim` rules:
+#### `slim` rules:
   - The compiler converts the `.graphml` file using the same algorithm than `yed2Kingly`.
 As such the same conversion rules that apply: the machine encoded in the `.graphml` file must correspond to a valid Kingly machine.
   - no control state, i.e. no node in the yEd graph can have an `init`-like label if that control state is not an initial transition.
-  - the previous rule applies indentically for control states which are not pseudo-control states.
+  - the previous rule applies also for control states which are not pseudo-control states.
 They cannot be labelled a `H` or `H*`.
 Be careful that `h` will not be considered to be a pseudo control state, but a regular control state.
+  - edge labels (which contain the event/guard/action triple under the following syntax `event [guard] / action (comment)`) are parsed with an [EBNF grammar](https://github.com/brucou/slim/blob/master/yedEdgeLabelGrammar.ne).
+As of June 2020, to avoid having to handle an ambiguous grammar:
+    - `event` cannot have the characters `[`, `]`, `/`, `,` and `|`
+    - `guard` cannot have the characters `[`, `]`, and `,`
+    - `actions` cannot have the characters `[`, `]`, `/`, `,` `(`, `)`, and `|`
+  - edge labels can encode multiple transitions, provided those transitions encoding are separated by the `|` (pipe) character:
+    - e.g. `| event1 [guard1] / action1 | event2 [guard2] / action2` encodes two transitions triggered respectively by `event1` and `event2`
+  - edge labels also encode composite guards and composite actions.
+Composite guards and actions are comma-separated actions. `guard1, guard2` encodes a guard which will be satisfied only and only if both `guard1` and `guard2` are satisfied.
+Similarly, `action1, action2` encode two actions that will be composed to form a single action.
+The outputs of the composed is the concatenation of the outputs of each action, in the same order
+    - e.g. `event [cond1, cond2] / action1, action2 (comment)`

+The rules have been chosen for expressiveness, readability and multi-language support.
+Events, guards and actions can thus be described with several words if that is more descriptive.
+Unicode characters are accepted, meaning all languages supported by Unicode are supported by the compiler too.
+The few existing restrictions are for disambiguity: we do not want the compiler user to not write erroneous labels inadvertently.

 # Size of file generated
 There are plenty of graph examples in the [test directory](https://github.com/brucou/slim/tree/master/tests/graphs).